This is the final part of our blog series on security available here. In this blog, I will be talking about our culture of security at Databricks.

 In addition to maintaining the highest level of data security through industry-leading best practices, we also work with independent, PCAOB-registered firms to audit our program regularly and attest to our certifications.
 We take transparency seriously and make sure our customers understand clearly the intricacies of our platform by making available detailed architectural documentation.

 We meet the unique compliance needs of highly regulated industries.
-We are in compliance with standards such as ISO 27001, SOC 2 Type 2, and HIPAA, along with validation by third-party penetration testing.
+We are in compliance with standards such as ISO 27001, SOC 2 Type 2, PCI DSS and HIPAA, along with validation by third-party penetration testing.
 Our certifications allow us to serve customers in regulated industries, including the Financial Industry Regulatory Authority (FINRA), Sanford Health, and Shell—along with highly sensitive government agencies.

 We’re unique in our ability to support customers with GDPR compliance, particularly those using data lakes to store sensitive data that might be subject to a data subject request (DSR).
 Databricks is also architected so you’re always in control of where your data resides.